 Many remember reading a story called “The Green Ribbon” as a kid.
-It was in a collection of children's horror stories titled, In a Dark, Dark Room and Other Scary Stories.
-Featuring the characters of "Jenny and Alfred," it was written by Alvin Schwartz, the same mastermind behind the classic collection, Scary Stories to Tell in the Dark.
+It was in a collection of children's horror stories titled In a Dark, Dark Room and Other Scary Stories.
+Featuring the characters of "Jenny and Alfred," it was written by Alvin Schwartz, the same mastermind behind the classic collection Scary Stories to Tell in the Dark.
 His version of the tale, however, was just that, a version.
 Like most of the scariest urban legends, the story of the velvet ribbon is an old one that’s been modified and handed down for ages.
 Sometimes, it has been a green ribbon; other times, it’s been black; it’s even been a red ribbon in a version or two.
 Regardless, it’s always been maddening to the man who marries its wearer.

 The ribbon clearly symbolizes a mysterious part of the woman's past and her husband’s inability to cope with not knowing about it.
 He lets this representation of her past (and his fantasies and fears of all it could symbolize) overshadow the present.
 In all the older versions (pre-Alfred and Jenny), the husband is extremely angry about this.
 He can’t even look at her in some cases, and it’s all because he doesn't know the story behind something of hers.

 It shouldn't really matter why she wears it.
 He knew about the ribbon before he married her; he fell in love with her anyway.
-When there is no patience or acceptance left in him, the ribbon is his own "Tell-Tale Heart," hounding him, driving him to go against her wishes and untie the ribbon anyway.
+When there is no patience or acceptance left in him, the ribbon is his own "tell-tale heart," hounding him, driving him to go against her wishes and untie the ribbon anyway.

-In several of the older versions, the husband doesn't wait for his wife to be ready to remove the ribbon.
+In several of the other versions, the husband doesn't wait for his wife to be ready to remove the ribbon.
 Instead, he cuts it off while she’s sleeping - fully without consent.
 Her head rolls off and onto the floor - in a pretty sweet and vindictive move - bellowing “I told you, you’d be sorry.”